MicahElliott/captain/README.md

 - **Parallel execution** control of each tool
 - **Debugging** aids for writing your own new scripts
 - **Custom scripts** location for collecting in your repo

+You can think of Captain as like moving your fancy CI setup into everyone’s local control.
+The output is reminiscent of Github Actions, but way easier to set up, runs automatically whenever you use git, and delivers the red and green a kajillion times faster.

 ## Why Captain instead of another hook manager?